Just over 100 miles of Cotswolds countryside.

 The Cotswold Way has existed as a promoted long distance walk for over 30 years.
 Following many years of lobbying by the Ramblers Association and others, its special qualities have been recognised and in 1998 the government approved its development as a National Trail.
 The Cotswold Way was formally launched as a National Trail in May 2007.
 This designation is a very special one and there are only a few other trails in England with this special grading.

-Further information about the Cotswold Way can be found at: www.nationaltrail.co.uk/cotswold
+Further information about the Cotswold Way, including accommodation and visitor attractions along the route can be found at: www.nationaltrail.co.uk/cotswold

 Share your experience and success

 The Cotswold Way Hall of Fame is a scheme to recognize the achievements of walkers that complete the National Trail and to encourage others to consider undertaking one of the nation’s finest walks.
-View the Cotswold Way Hall of Fame
+Here you can share your experience and if you wish purchase an official enamel pin badge or patch as a memento.

 Join a group led by the Voluntary Wardens walking 10 miles each month commencing May every year.